heysiyuan/mini_notion/README.md

 ## Features

 - **Step 1 Complete**: Load and render blocks (text and image blocks) from SQLite database ✅
+- **Step 2 Complete**: Add new blocks and save them to the database ✅
+  - Text blocks: Edit text content and choose between H1, H2, H3, or paragraph styles
+  - Image blocks: Customize source URL, width, and height
+  - All blocks persist to SQLite backend

 ## Tech Stack